 The pandemic has drastically increased the need for more healthcare professionals.
 Here are some of the growing jobs you can land with just a few months of training:

-- Home Health Aides help patients with personal hygiene, dressing, bathing and other daily tasks along with Programs vary by institution, but you can earn your HHA certificate in less than 4 weeks.
+- Home health aides help patients with personal hygiene, dressing, bathing, and other daily tasks.
+Programs vary by institution, but you can earn your HHA certificate in less than four weeks.

 - Pharmacy technicians assist customers with getting the medications they need by measuring out and packaging medications, processing payment information, and updating medical databases.
 Becoming a pharmacy technician requires formal training and can be completed in a few months if you enroll in a full-time program.

 - Dental assistants provide patient care, take X-rays, keep dental records up to date, and schedule appointments for patients.
 Working as a dental assistant requires advanced training and takes about 9-11 months to complete.

 Trade jobs will always be in demand!
 These types of jobs don't require a bachelor's degree.
 Instead, they most often require a trade certification or associate degree– both of which can be attained at either a trade school or community college.
 Some examples of common in-demand trade jobs: